MeghaGajbhiye/PSFT-Workshop/Lab100/LabGuide100.md

-# Lab 100 : Preparing OCI tenancy
+# Lab 100 : Setting up Oracle Cloud Infrastructure.

 ## Introduction
-This lab will guide you to create your own OCI environment and look for the resources required
+This lab will guide you through creating your own OCI environment.

 ## Part 1.
 Sign Up for a Trial Account

-1. From your laptop, go to [oracle.com/cloud/free](oracle.com/cloud/free) and click “Start for free”.
+1. From your laptop, go to [oracle.com/cloud/free](oracle.com/cloud/free) and click "Start for free".

 ![](./images/4.png "")

-2. On the Oracle Cloud Sign Up page, enter the requested information including your Cloud account name (Tenancy name) and password.
+2. On the Oracle Cloud Sign Up page, enter the requested information, including your Cloud account name (Tenancy name) and password.

 ```
 Note: Ensure that you use the same email address used when you registered.